huggingface/transformers/examples/research_projects/codeparrot/README.md

 ## Further Resources
 A detailed description of the project can be found in the chapter "Training Transformers from Scratch" in the upcoming O'Reilly book [Natural Language Processing with Transformers](https://learning.oreilly.com/library/view/natural-language-processing/9781098103231/).

+This example was provided by [Leandro von Werra](www.github.com/lvwerra).